Skip to Content

 • Average weight: 2.6-4 pounds (1.2-1.8 kg)

-Roseate Spoonbills inhabit marshy areas, particularly mangrove swamps and mudflats from southern Georgia and Florida south through Central and South America.
+Roseate Spoonbills inhabit marshy areas, particularly mangrove swamps and mudflats from southern Georgia and Florida south through Central and South America (including Brazil, Bolivia, and Argentina).
 Their wings and underparts are light rose, their wing and tail coverts are deep carmine, and their upper neck and back are white.
 The pink and red pigments come from the food they eat.

 Hawks, Kites, Eagles – Family Accipitridae